grafana/metrictank/docs/inputs.md

 It is discouraged because this does not allow proper routing/partitioning of messages and will be removed.
 It only exists to compare performance numbers against kafka-mdm, and make mdm as fast as mdam.
 It also doesn't have the performance tuning options and offset control that has kafka-mdm has. (kafka-mdam always uses latest offset).

-## NSQ (deprecated)
-will be removed.
-NSQ does not guarantee ordering.
-Metrictank needs ordered input for aggregations to work correctly, and also for the compression to work optimally.
-The NSQ input "mostly works": we used to use it, but any out of order points will flat out be dropped on the floor.